 A region in or is simply connected if it is connected (one piece) and every closed curve in can be continuously contracted to a point without leaving .
-Intuitively: no holes.
+No holes.

 Examples

-• : simply connected (in 3D you can route around a point — the missing point doesn’t obstruct loop contraction).
+- : simply connected (in 3D you can route around a point, so the missing point doesn’t obstruct loop contraction).

-The 3D case is subtle.
+The 3D case trips people up.
 A single missing point is not an obstruction in 3D (loops can detour around it through the third dimension), but a missing line is.
 The general rule for : removing an -dimensional set creates a non-simply-connected hole.

 Why it matters in vector calculus